 Each grant applicant must follow an extensive multi-level public review process.
 This includes a general orientation for all applicants and required consultations with Cultural Affairs staff to determine eligibility and appropriate program.
 Applicants must meet all application requirements, including deadlines, or the application will be disqualified.
 A mandatory dollar for dollar ($1 to $1) match is applicable to all grants programs.
 Grant applicants must demonstrate this match through cash, other matching grants and/or In-Kind contributions (In-Kind contributions not to exceed 25% of total cash project budget).
 The Cultural Affairs grants programs should not be considered the sole source of funding.
 Applicants should thoroughly explore other funding sources prior to seeking support from this program.
 An organization may submit only one grant application each grant year.
 An application must score a minimum average of 80 points or higher at the Panel meeting to be eligible to receive funding.

-Applications will be scored by the Cultural Arts Council at a series of Panel Meetings to be held between March 1 and June 7, 2012.
+Applications will be scored by the Cultural Arts Council at a series of Panel Meetings to be held between March 3 and June 2, 2016.
 All meetings will be publicly noticed.
 It is strongly suggested that applicants attend their respective Panel Meeting.
 During the Panel Meeting, applicants are permitted only to respond to questions from panelists.
-Applicants are strictly prohibited from speaking during any other part of the Panel Meeting.
+Applicants are strictly prohibited from speaking during any other part of the Panel Meeting or distributing printed materials.
 Persons requiring special accommodations must make the request at least 72 hours prior to the Panel Meeting.
 Miami Beach Cultural Arts Council panelists follow rigorous conflict-of-interest guidelines.
 They do not participate in funding deliberations affecting organizations with which they have been affiliated as employees or board members within the past three years.
 Once the Panel has reviewed and scored an application the decision of the Panel thereto shall be final.